buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Functions/IfcTaperedSweptAreaProfiles.md

 # IfcTaperedSweptAreaProfiles

-This function checks whether the start and end profile in a tapered extrusion are topologically similar, i.e. whether both have the same number of vertices and edges.
+This function checks whether the start and end profile in a tapered extrusion are topologically similar, i.e. whether both have the same number of vertices and edges.<!-- end of definition -->

 It returns TRUE if: